nuxeo/nuxeo-drive/docs/installer.md

 #### Windows

 [Inno Setup](http://www.jrsoftware.org/) is used to build the installer:
-- no more modifications into the registry with Python;
+- No more modifications into the registry with Python;
-- easily expandable (customers could customize their installers);
+- Easily expandable (customers can customize their installers);
-- installation more than easy (click on Next, Next and OK);
+- Installation and update more than easy (download and click on Next, Next and OK);
-- no more admin rights required ([NXDRIVE-601](https://jira.nuxeo.com/browse/NXDRIVE-601));
+- No more admin rights required ([NXDRIVE-601](https://jira.nuxeo.com/browse/NXDRIVE-601));
-- installer with our logo and colors;
+- Installer with our logo and colors;
-- complete uninstaller (Drive files and regedit purgation, but not personnal files);
+- Complete uninstaller (Drive files and regedit purge, but not personal files);
-- good informations and logo in the panel configuration ([NXDRIVE-512](https://jira.nuxeo.com/browse/NXDRIVE-512) and [NXDRIVE-448](https://jira.nuxeo.com/browse/NXDRIVE-448));
+- Good information and logo in the panel configuration ([NXDRIVE-512](https://jira.nuxeo.com/browse/NXDRIVE-512) and [NXDRIVE-448](https://jira.nuxeo.com/browse/NXDRIVE-448));
-- possibility to sign the package;
+- Possibility to sign the package;
-- installation via CLI possible;
+- Installation via CLI possible;
-- we can build the installer via a batch script;
+- Installer can be built via a batch script;
-- update is easy, just download the new version and click on Next, Next and OK;
-- we can remove Esky and purge the monstruous `setup.py` file.
+- we can remove Esky and purge the monstrous `setup.py` file.

 ##### Installer Customization

 The installer generator is drived by the file `tools\windows\setup.iss`.
-It is quite easy to read and understand, even more easier to customize.
+It is quite easy to read and understand, even easier to customize.
 So if you plan to create your own Nuxeo Drive installer, this is where to look at.
 We put a lot of comments in the file and modifying it will not require extended technical skills.

-When you are done with it, you call the *Inno Setup Compiler* like:
+When you are done with it, you call the *Inno Setup Compiler* with:

     "C:\Program Files (x86)\Inno Setup 5\iscc.exe" /DMyAppVersion="x.y.z" "tools\windows\setup.iss"